Racist text scandal at Northern California police department at center of court hearing

 The text messages came out as part of an ongoing joint investigation launched in March 2022 by the FBI and the Contra Costa district attorney into a broad range of potential offenses by officers with the Antioch and nearby Pittsburg police departments.

-The city faces a federal civil rights lawsuit over the text messages and in May the state attorney general's office launched a civil rights investigation into the police department.
+The city of Antioch faces a federal civil rights lawsuit over the text messages and in May the state attorney general's office launched a civil rights investigation into the police department.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.